-Mercy High School recognizes the achievements of outstanding young women who place in the topmost percentiles of their peers locally and nationally on the High School Placement Test.
-The following two Academic Scholarships are offered to 9th grade students for their Freshman year and may be renewed if the required GPS is maintained.
+Mercy High School recognizes the achievements of outstanding young women who place in the top most percentiles of their peers locally and nationally on the High School Placement Test.
+The following two Academic Scholarships are offered to 9th grade students for their Freshman year and may be renewed if the required GPA is maintained.
 Retakes are not permitted on the HSPT.
 The scholarships are awarded based on the first HSPT a student takes.

 - The Admissions Office will notify recipients of the President’s and Principal’s Scholarship by mail.